retry51776/notes/psychology/nervous.md

 > Basal ganglia output are GABA supress signal.

-- Direct Pathway `aka go; supress basal ganglia's output, stop supress right signal; This does NOT effect your decision.
+- Direct Pathway `aka go; suppress basal ganglia's output, stop suppress right signal; This does NOT effect your decision.
 Rather make you more active/energetic on your decision.`
-- Indirect Pathway `aka no go; increase basal ganalia's supression; Return to normal dependences on return normal from Indirect Pathway.`
+- Indirect Pathway `aka no go; increase basal ganalia's suppression; Return to normal dependence on return normal from Indirect Pathway.`
 - Hyperdirect `aka stop.`

 > Basal ganglia components: